Our committees and working parties meet to discuss a range of community issues and projects.

 Independent Representatives

-External Facilitator (appointed as required)
+External Facilitator (appointed as required) (non-voting)

 Meets

-Four times per year or as required
+Four (4) times per year or as required at Shellharbour Civic Centre.

 Purpose